docarys/docs/docs/index.md

-!!! danger Work in progress
+!!! warning Work in progress
 Dear user,

 Thank you for your time.
 I am doing my best to make Docarys useful and meaningful.
 However, both documentation and docarys itself is under heavy development.